 The hike is only about a half mile each way (so one mile roundtrip), and it climbs up the back of the peak to a beautiful overlook of Utah Valley.
 To reach the hike, take 8th North in Orem up to the bottom of Provo Canyon.
-Then turn right onto Squaw Peak Road.
-Follow the road until it splits– right to Squaw Peak and left to Hope Campground.
-It’s fun to stop at the Squaw Peak overlook, but we liked Buffalo Peak overlook better.
+Then turn right onto Kyvh Peak Road.
+Follow the road until it splits– right to Kyvh Peak and left to Hope Campground.
+It’s fun to stop at the Kyvh Peak overlook, but we liked Buffalo Peak overlook better.

 Turn left toward Hope campground.
 Right after the campground, the road becomes a dirt road.
 Warning: it is bumpy, dusty, and generally unpleasant.
 (This is a free activity except for the carwash!)
 At exactly 2.9 miles down the dirt road you’ll see a gap in the fence on the right and a “prevent forest fires” sign on the left.
 There is very limited parking.